BUMETCS673/cs673f25a2project-cs673a2f25team3/README.md

   ```
 2. The backend will be available at [http://localhost:3000](http://localhost:3000)
 3. The frontend (Expo) will:
-  - Show a QR code for Expo Go (scan with your mobile device)
   - Serve the web app at [http://localhost:19006](http://localhost:19006)

 ### Service Ports